Researching the Legal System of the Lao People’s Democratic Republic

 • To interpret and explain the provisions of the Constitution and laws;

-• To research, consider, and create draft Decree to propose to the President of the State;
+• To research, consider, and create draft Presidential Decree to propose to the President of the State to consider promulgation;

-• To issue resolution, decision, and instruction on the implementation of laws, regulations and works under its supervision;
+• To issue resolutions, decisions, and instructions on the implementation of laws, regulations, and works under its supervision; and

 • To decide on the rectification of treaties which Lao PDR has become a party and international agreements based on the recommendation of the Prime Minister